wso2/docs-mi/en/docs/develop/creating-artifacts/data-services/creating-data-services.md

 						<b>Mapping Name</b>
 					</td>
 					<td>
-						Give a name for the mapping.
+						Enter a name for the mapping.
 					</td>
 				</tr>
 				<tr>